Has the time come for marijuana legalization in Minnesota?

 Last month Gallup reported its polling on the issue: “Sixty-six percent of Americans now support legalizing marijuana.”

 And support is bipartisan.
 More Democrats support marijuana legalization than Republicans.
 But “Gallup found last year that a slim majority of Republicans supported legal marijuana for the first time.
 And this year’s figure, 53%, suggests continued Republican support.”

 Pew Research Center reports similar polling.
 Pew points out that support for marijuana legalization is now double what it was in 2000.

 History doesn’t repeat; it rhymes

 Students of history draw lessons from the alcohol Prohibition life cycle.
 So why did it take so long to end it, even after a majority of Americans opposed it?

 The five percent tipping point

 The tipping point was when about five percent of the voters made legalization a wedge issue.

-In other words they would disregard political party, other issues, and vote for a political candidate solely on the issue of re-legalization.
+So, single-issue voters disregard political party, and other issues.
+And they vote for a political candidate solely on the issue of re-legalization.

 The alcohol Prohibition repeal soon followed.